-In this increasingly difficult environment, 2019 is shaping up to be the year when police departments must look for solutions to their staffing challenges.
+In this increasingly difficult environment, 2019 is shaping up to be the year when departments must look for solutions to their staffing police issues and challenges.
 One tool at their disposal is police staffing analysis, a technical diagnostic exercise that can yield enormously valuable – and sometimes unexpected – insights on a wide range of issues that directly and indirectly impact officer recruitment, hiring and retention, as well as morale and even community trust.

 Budget Pressures Increase the Need for Police Staffing Analysis

 Although the economy has improved over the past several years, state and local governments continue to struggle to keep budgets under control.
 Police departments constitute some of the largest expenditures for city government, and personnel expenses are by far the largest police department outlay.

 Naturally, when local governments trim their annual budgets, they often look to the police department to reduce the budget in a significant manner.
 As departments experience declines in applicants, they are also pressured by city officials to ensure they are correctly sized to meet the needs of the community.
 Apart from the goals and perceptions of city administrators, rank-and-file police officers often think that the department does not have enough officers, creating what can seem like an impassable divide between city officials and police leaders.